Learning and Teaching with SEND BA

-Graduates from the course go on to a variety of roles both within and outside the education sector, as well as progressing to further education and training, including Masters level studies.
+Graduates from this programme go on to a variety of roles both within and outside the education sector, as well as progressing to further education and training, including Masters level studies.

-If you're interested in progressing to a teaching role with QTS we can advise you on this, including options such as an ‘assessment only’ route after graduation, which can enable you to gain QTS within 12 weeks while remaining in your current work setting.
+For those interested in progressing on to a teaching role with QTS, many of our students follow an ‘assessment only’ route after graduation, which enables them to gain QTS within 12 weeks, whilst remaining in their current work setting.

-Our experienced careers guidance officers in the LLC can provide you with bespoke advice and guidance, focusing on career development and employment opportunities in the local and regional area.
-You'll be provided with regular updates on local employment opportunities in education and training and related sectors.
-You’ll also be supported with your job search, including support with your CV, application and interview skills.
+We have experienced careers guidance officers in the Lifelong Learning Centre who are able to provide bespoke advice and guidance for our students, focusing on your career development and employment opportunities in the local and regional area.
+You will be provided with regular updates on local employment opportunities.
+You will also be supported with your job search, interview skills, and writing CVs and applications.

 We encourage you to prepare for your career from day one.
 Thats one of the reasons Leeds graduates are so sought after by employers.